ArisenIO/arisen/docs/01_aos/02_usage/00_aos-options.md

                                                            maps to the provided
                                                            public key

-                                           KEOSD:<data>    is the URL where
+                                           AWALLETD:<data>    is the URL where
-                                                           keosd is available
+                                                           awalletd is available
                                                            and the approptiate
                                                            wallet(s) are
                                                            unlocked
-  --keosd-provider-timeout arg (=5)     Limits the maximum time (in
+  --awalletd-provider-timeout arg (=5)     Limits the maximum time (in
                                         milliseconds) that is allowed for
-                                        sending blocks to a keosd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources
+                                        sending blocks to a awalletd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources